 ND filters play an important role in landscape photography, especially when moving water or clouds are involved.
 A moderate ND, for example 6 stops, can add enough exposure time to create ethereal and misty effects in streams and waterfalls.
 Sometimes, even a couple of seconds of exposure can have a dramatic effect.
 In fact, in many cases, less is more, and a slightly longer exposure (like 2-3 seconds) is preferable to a 2 minute exposure, as the ultra long exposure will tend to remove character from the moving water.

-Formatt-Hitech make color grad filters in every color of the rainbow and more.
-Beyond single color grad filters, we also made complicated color grads such as the sunset and twilight grads that have complex graduations from red-orange-yellow and blue-violet-magenta respectively.
+Formatt-Hitech make color grad filters in every colour of the rainbow and more.
+Beyond single colour grad filters, we also made complicated color grads such as the sunset and twilight grads that have complex graduations from red-orange-yellow and blue-violet-magenta respectively.
 It’s a great way to enhance the fire or tranquility of your sky.
-Color grads are typically available in densities of 1, 2, 3.
+Colour grads are typically available in densities of 1, 2, 3.
 These densities don’t correspond to specific stops of light reduction like ND grads.
 Rather, you can think of 1,2,3 as simply light, medium, heavy.
-Learn More

 Formatt-Hitech have partnered with one of the most respected and accomplished landscape photographers in the world to create the Landscape Filter Kit.
 This kit includes one ND filter and two grads.
 The sole ND filter of the kit is the ProStop IRND 6.
 The ProStop IRND 6 is a 6 stop resin ND.
 ProStop are our premium brand of resin based ND filters.
 These filters also remove infrared that can cause digital artifacts.
 Because of the low density, there is little chance of color shift, and it includes a gasket to minimize light leaking between the filter and the holder.